Andy-set-studio/beedle/docs/index.md

 Beedle is inspired by libraries like Redux, but certainly isn't designed to replace it.
 Beedle is aimed more at tiny little applications or where a development team might be looking to create the smallest possible footprint with their JavaScript.

+## Performance budget

+Beedle is intented to be tiny, so the largest that the uncompressed size will ever get to is 5-6kb.

 ## Getting started